JBroks/GB-Accidents-Dashboard/README.md

 Stream Two Project: Interactive Frontend Development - Milestone Project.

-This is a data dashboard presenting analysis of 2017 road safety statistics for Great Britain and each region separately.
+This is a data dashboard presenting analysis of 2017 road safety statistics for Great Britain.
 Statistics are published annually by [Department for Transport (DfT)](https://www.gov.uk/government/organisations/department-for-transport).

 Dashboard consists of the following sections: